jerdog/high-performing-eng-teams-hugorevealjs/content/cdMiniSummit23/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-As CI adoption expanded over the last several years, many teams have had a “growth at all costs” mentality.
-But as the complexity of software systems increased, the cognitive load of maintaining those systems has really become overwhelming for both the devs and ops sides, creating situations where teams were cutting corners.
+As CI/CD adoption has expanded over the last several years, many teams have had a “growth at all costs” mentality.
+But software system complexity has also increased, with the cognitive load of maintaining these systems really becoming an  overwhelming task for both devs and ops roles, creating situations where teams start to cut corners.
 DevOps teams must take away some of the complexity and be in a position to help systems recover quickly from failures.
-This is why many companies have instituted a Platform team — the need for a dedicated team to support the stability of their application has become obvious.
-More to come on that later.
+This is why many companies have instituted a Platform team — a dedicated team to support the stability of their application.
 {{% /note %}}

 ---